 Broadcasters' liability insurance can help cover expenses if a visitor is injured at your studio, or if you are sued for defamation or copyright infringement.

-These policies provide coverage for common risks in the broadcasting industry.
+These policies cover common risks in the broadcasting industry.

 General liability insurance for broadcasters covers customer injuries and property damage.
 Bundle with property insurance in a business owner’s policy for a discount.

 This policy is also called professional liability insurance.
 It can help cover legal costs if a broadcaster is accused of slander, libel, or copyright infringement.

 This policy helps radio and television broadcasters pay for recovery expenses if they are hit by a cyberattack or data breach.
 It also covers legal costs if a client sues over a breach.

 Broadcasters face numerous risks.
 A visitor could slip on an icy front step and break a leg, or the subject of an on-air discussion could sue you for slander.
 Broadcasters' liability insurance and radio station insurance can cover these issues, along with data breaches, property damage, and employee injuries.